Search results for

 Text Free

-This article was updated and checked for accuracy in September 2023.
-It was originally published in 2018.
+This article was updated and checked for accuracy in April 2024.
+It was initially published in 2018.

 Searching online for free texting apps is a pain in the rear end.
 There are free apps that work with your existing SMS service and messenger apps that send messages but not real SMS.
 This is a problem we hope to rectify with this article.
-Every app on this list can send free text messages to people in one way or another.
-The list isn’t very long, though, because this is a niche option.
-Most cell phone plans have unlimited texting now, and many people have switched to messaging services like WhatsApp or Telegram.
-With all of that in mind, here are the best free texting apps for Android.
+Every app on this list can send complimentary text messages to people in one way or another.
+The list isn’t very long because this is a niche option.
+Most cell phone plans now allow unlimited texting, and many people have switched to messaging services like WhatsApp or Telegram.
+With all that in mind, here are the best free texting apps for Android.

 Please note that these apps send texts as a service and are not a replacement for the stock SMS app on your phone, like Textra or QKSMS.
 We have a separate list of those types of texting apps.